coreui/coreui-react/README.md

 Command | Description |
 --- | ---
-`npm start` | start a development server for the demo app `npm test` | run tests
+`npm test` | run tests
 `npm run test:coverage` | run tests and produce a code coverage report in `coverage/` `npm run test:watch` | start a test server and re-run tests on every change